rclone/rclone/docs/content/qingstor.md

 access_key_id> access_key
 QingStor Secret Access Key (password) - leave blank for anonymous access or runtime credentials. secret_access_key> secret_key
-Enter a endpoint URL to connection QingStor API.
+Enter an endpoint URL to connection QingStor API.
 Leave blank will use the default value "https://qingstor.com:443" endpoint>
 Zone connect to.
 Default is "pek3a".